-Breadth was conceptualized as the proportion of the space of possible solutions searched by a given participant.
-The space was defined by using functional decomposition to create a set of possible subfunctions of solutions to the design problem, based on the methodology and consistent with those used in our previous design by analogy study [66] informed by the function and flow basis of Hirtz et al. [32].
-The original set of subfunctions was the same as that used in the previous study [66].
-The subfunctions were divided into two parts - how and what; how signifies the component that implements the subfunction, and what signifies either the input or output flow of the subfunction, whichever is less specified.
-For example, for the subfunction "import human", the how might be "crank" and the flow might be "hand."
-The initial set of solutions, or possible instantiations of each subfunction, was re-used from the previous design by analogy work [66], and a few were added if they were not already in the pre-A doctoral candidate in mechanical existing solution space. engineering coded the solutions to the subfunctions for each idea, and a second mechanical engineering doctoral candidate independently coded 25% of the data for inter-rater agreement.
-Agreement was assessed at two levels: the first level assessed the degree to which the two coders agreed whether or not an idea provided a solution to a given sub-function; the second level assessed the agreement between coders on the type of solution to the sub-function, given that they had agreed a solution was provided.
-Agreement on the first level was excellent (Cohen's $\kappa = .94$), and agreement on the second level was acceptable ($\kappa = .74$ averaged across sub-functions).
+- 3.2 Quantity.
+Quantity of ideation was defined as the number of solution concepts generated after receiving examples, i.e., from the Phase C of the experiment, that met the minimum constraints of the design problem, namely (1) the device generates electricity and (2) it uses human motion as the primary input.
+To account for effects of individual differences in quantity of ideation and focus on the effects of examples, analyses adjusted for the number of solution concepts generated in the first phase, which acted as a covariate to adjust for baseline variation in quantity across participants. - 3.3 Novelty.
+Novelty was conceptualized as an idea's rarity in the space of possible ideas for the design problem.
+The space was defined by using functional decomposition to create a set of possible sub-functions of solutions to the design problem, based on the methodology and consistent with those used in our previous design-by-analogy study [67] informed by the function and flow basis of Hirtz et al. [32].
+The original set of sub-functions was the same as that used in the previous study [67].
+The sub-functions were divided into two parts-how and what; how signifies the component that implements the sub-function, and what signifies either the input or output flow of the sub-function, whichever is less specified.
+For example, for the sub-function "import human", the how might be "crank" and the flow might be "hand."
+The initial set of solutions, or possible instantiations of each subfunction, was re-used from the previous design-by-analogy work [67], and a few were added if they were not already in the preexisting solution space.
+A doctoral candidate in mechanical engineering coded the solutions to the sub-functions for each idea, and a second mechanical engineering doctoral candidate independently coded 25% of the data for inter-rater agreement.
+Agreement was assessed at two levels: the first level assessed the degree to which the two coders agreed whether or not an idea provided a solution to a given sub-function; the second level assessed the agreement between coders on the type of solution to the subfunction, given that they had agreed a solution was provided.
+Agreement on the first level was excellent (Cohen's $\kappa = 0.94$), and agreement on the second level was acceptable ($\kappa = 0.74$ averaged across sub-functions).

-As in the previous work, only a small subset of the subfunctions that were coded were common enough for calculated estimates of breadth, novelty, and diversity to be stable (i.e., base rate greater than 0.1, collapsed across conditions):
+As in the previous work [67], only a small subset of the subfunctions that were coded were common enough for stable estimates of novelty (i.e., base rate greater than 0.1, collapsed across conditions).
+The subset of sub-functions used were the same as in Ref.
+[67]:

-- 1. Import human energy (how) - Import/accept (what) human interaction - 2.
-Transform human energy to mechanical energy (how) Transform human energy to (what) mechanical energy - 3.
-Import other energy source (how) Import (what) other energy source - 4.
-Transform other energy source to mechanical energy (how) Transform other energy source to (what) mech. energy - 5.
-Transform mechanical energy to electrical energy (how) Transform (what) mechanical energy to electrical energy
+- (1) Import human energy (how) Import/accept (what) human interaction - (2) Transform human energy to mechanical energy (how) Transform human energy to (what) mechanical energy - (3) Import other energy source (how) Import (what) other energy source - (4) Transform other energy source to mechanical energy (how) Transform other energy source to (what) mech. energy - (5) Transform mechanical energy to electrical energy (how) Transform (what) mechanical energy to electrical energy where R is the rarity score for the idea's solution for the jth component of the ith sub-function.
+The overall rarity score for the ith sub-function is given by the weighted average of the rarity scores for the j components of the sub-function, with w_j as the weight for each component.
+All j weights summed to 1.
+The unweighted average of rarity scores for all i sub-functions constituted the aggregate novelty score for each idea.